Version 10 of the guidance supersedes previous versions. The key changes are:

 - the use of message or symbol boards or electronic devices

-- discourage visitors from bringing gifts and flowers to the service.
-If visitors bring gifts including food, this is restricted to gifts in sealed unopened packages that can be wiped down and are not placed in refrigerators or communal areas
+- If visitors bring gifts including food, this is restricted to gifts in sealed unopened packages that can be wiped down and are not placed in refrigerators or communal areas.

 - a window visit in which the visitor can talk to their relative/friend through an open window on the ground floor of the home/service.
 A two-metre distance from the window is maintained